When Image Quality Is Everything

 Moorfields Eye Hospital in London, UK, is launching new diagnostic hubs to safely assess more patients during the COVID-19 pandemic.
 The first hub opened its doors on February 1, 2021, in Hoxton, London, and additional hubs are planned to open later in 2021.
 Peter Holm took the role of the Head of Imaging and Ultrasound at Moorfields Eye Hospital in April 2020, after several years as a Senior Ophthalmic Photographer at Moorfields and in the private sector.
 He set to work piloting the hub model at the hospital.
 “We started by splitting the equipment up on the lower ground floor into hubs for uveitis, ocular oncology, and medical retina,” says Holm.
 “The aim was to enable patients to be seen in a socially distanced manner and minimize social contact”.

 The familiarity of the equipment used at the hub also provides peace of mind to the patients.
 “The patients are shrewd, and many ask what OCT will be used at their appointment,” says Holm.
-“They may be used to attending Moorfields at City Road and know they are usually scanned with a SPECTRALIS.
-In the appointment invitation letter, we told the patient the kind of equipment that would be used for their diagnostics at the hub.
-And that helped reassure them that they are receiving the same standard of diagnostic care as they would at City Road.”
+“They may be used to attending Moorfields at City Road and they may have been scanned with a SPECTRALIS before.
+Using the same equipment at the hub helped reassure them that they are receiving the same standard of diagnostic care as they would at City Road.”

 Heidelberg Engineering Limited General Manager Tosh Vadhia took a personal interest in equipping the diagnostic hubs.
 “I am delighted that Moorfields NHS Trust have upgraded their multimodal diagnostic imaging capabilities,” he says.
 “I strongly felt that with SPECTRALIS we could offer the quality the Trust needed to fulfil their duty of care towards the patients attending the hubs and provide the best diagnostics for the doctors.
 I am proud that we are genuinely supporting better patient outcomes.”